RightBrainBoy/Web-GPTtrace/README.md

 </p>

 ## 🌐 **Try It Online**
 Why wait?
-Test it right now at [Web-GPT-2-Bp
+Test it right now at [Web-GPT-2-Bpftrace](https://gpt-2-bpftrace.vercel.app/).

+1. Enter your natural language command into the left text box.
+2.